zachmdws/README-Generator/new.md

 # Readme Generator

-A simple generator that creates a readme based on questions given to the user.
+Produces a Readme file based on user response.